Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

-According to the Perelman's seminal paper \cite{perelman} the Ricci flow is an entropic based differential equation.
-In fact, employing an appropriate diffeomorphism $\varphi: M \to M$, it can be seen that the Ricci flow is the gradient of Perelman's $\mathcal F$-entropy (i.e. $\mathcal F(g_{ij}(t),f(t))=\int_M \left(R + |\nabla f|^2 \right) e^{-f} d\Omega_{g(t)}$) via a volume preserving variation of the metric $g_{ij}(t)$.\footnote{For more discussion about the appropriate diffeomorphism see \cite{deturck} and \cite{hamilton4}.} The entropy functional $\mathcal F$ has a natural interpretation in terms of Bochner-Lichnerovicz formulas which we will use to formulate the Yang-Mills gauge theories within the Wiener fractal measure in an independent paper \cite{varshovi2}.
-However, from the theoretical physics insights, $\mathcal F$ and its first variation describes the low energy effective action in the string theory, wherein $f$ is called dilaton field.\footnote{See for example \cite{ts}, where the author shows that the generalization of the Perelman's $\mathcal F$-entropy to all loop orders equals to minus the central charge at the fixed points, in agreement with the general claim of the Zamolodchikov's c-theorem.}
+According to Perelman's seminal paper \cite{perelman} the Ricci flow is an entropic based differential equation.
+In fact, it can be seen that the Ricci flow is the gradient of Perelman's $\mathcal F$-entropy

+via a volume preserving variation of the metric $g_{ij}(t)$.\footnote{This can be proven by employing an appropriate diffeomorphism $\varphi: M \to M$.
+For more discussion about the appropriate diffeomorphism see \cite{deturck} and \cite{hamilton4}.} However, from the prospects of theoretical physics, $\mathcal F$ and its first variation describes the low energy effective action in the string theory, wherein $f$ is the dilaton field.\footnote{See for example \cite{ts}, where the author shows that the generalization of Perelman's $\mathcal F$-entropy to all loop orders produces the central charge (with an extra minus sign) at the fixed points, which is in full agreement with the general claim of Zamolodchikov's c-theorem.} On the other hand, Perelman's generalized entropy functional, the so-called Perelman's $\mathcal W$-entropy

+as the fundamental generator of the Ricci flow has a specific interpretation as the entropy of a canonical ensemble in statistical mechanics \cite{perelman}.\footnote{Perelman's $\mathcal W$-entropy also describes the RG flow in quantum field theories.
+See also \cite{li-entropy, li-entropy2} for more discussions due.}